jimcortez/pyvvisf/docs/source/index.rst

     renderer.set_input("color", [1.0, 0.0, 0.0, 1.0])  # RGBA color as list
     renderer.set_input("point", (0.5, 0.5))  # point2D as tuple
     renderer.set_input("flag", False)  # boolean

+    # Set multiple inputs at once
+    renderer.set_inputs({
+        "color": [0.0, 1.0, 0.0, 1.0],
+        "scale": 0.5,
+        "flag": True
+    })

+The :meth:`set_inputs` method is a convenience function that takes a dictionary of input names and values, and calls :meth:`set_input` for each one.
+This is useful for updating several shader parameters in a single call.

 You do not need to use ISFColor, ISFPoint2D, or other ISF value classes directly.